It Takes a Family

 It Takes a Family is a 2005 book by then Pennsylvania Senator Rick Santorum.
 The title is a response to the 1996 book It Takes a Village by then-First Lady Hillary Clinton.
 In the book, Santorum states that the family structure is necessary.
-He argues that liberal social policies have devastated the family structure and that prevailing socially liberal attitudes have systematically devalued families across the board.
+He argues that liberal policies have devastated the family structure and that prevailing socially liberal attitudes have systematically devalued families across the board.
 He argues that government should take a proactive role in promoting strong families.

 Summary

 Santorum criticizes alike laissez-faire conservatives and liberal proponents of social welfare for promoting a radical view of autonomy.
-In particular, he criticizes the "bigs" -- "big government, big media, big entertainment, big universities."
+In particular, he criticizes the "bigs": "big government, big media, big entertainment, big universities".
 He also says that radical feminists are responsible for undermining the traditional family.

-He explained his views in an interview with National Public Radio:
+He explained his views in an interview with NPR:

 They have this idea that people should be left alone, be able to do whatever they want to do.
 Government should keep our taxes down and keep our regulation low and that we shouldn't get involved in the bedroom, we shouldn't get involved in cultural issues, you know, people should do whatever they want.
 Well, that is not how traditional conservatives view the world, and I think most conservatives understand that individuals can't go it alone, that there is no such society that I'm aware of where we've had radical individualism and that it succeeds as a culture.